Brac

 This is one of the most beautiful lagoons in the Adriatic.
 A sandy beach, clear sea, peaceful night and a handful of happy swimmers during the day will win you over.
 The lagoon is only 3 meters deep and the entrance is even less, so it’s easier to anchor from the outside.
 You can also visit the Green Cave which is less than 1 nautical mile away or the famous Blue Cave on the island of Biševo which is about 10 nautical miles away.
 Definitely worth a visit!

-Anchoring in Croatia has never been closer.
+Anchoring in Split Sailing Region has never been closer.
 Hope we managed to help you with some new anchoring spots.
 We are looking forward to reading about your experiences in the comments below.

 sailing holidays